Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - ident. timer 1 but in bytes 16 to 20

 ### Set timer
-The MIPOW Playbulb has 4 timers and an internal clock which is actually more a counter than a real clock.
+The MIPOW Playbulb has 4 timers and an internal clock.
-For example it is not possible to set a timer the next day.
-Example: Current time is 20:15 (p.m.).
-You can't set a timer at 0:15 (a.m.).
-In order to do it, you can set the current time to 8:15 and set the timer to 12:15.

 Note: With my bulb (see version above) it is not possible to activate timers with repetition.
 The bulb always deactivates a timer after it has started.
 In order to set a new timer only one handle must be written in request-mode (instead of command mode)